briannelson95/sanity-next-client-example/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel

+Deploy on Vercel like you would any other NextJS app, the build commands will build out the studio first then will deploy the app.
+You should be able to access your live studio at `https://yourdomain.com/admin`

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.